cc-ud/udagram/README.md

 # FSD Hosting a Full-Stack Application

 Although software development is often considered the most important part of an apps life-cycle, deployment tends to be overlooked, for without deploying an app, no matter how great the app is, end users cannot use it.
-So far in this course we have focussed on software development.
+So far in this course we have focused on software development.

-This project focussed on the deployment process.
+This project was involved with the deployment process.
 Deployment within a CI/CD environment, that is, a Continuous Integration (automatic build and testing), together with Continuous Deployment (automation of the software release process)

 # Introduction/Overview of Services/Functionality
 ---

-Taking a Full-Stack application (Backend and Frontend) and deploying it to a cloud service provider allows the app to universally be availble for end-users.
+Taking a Full-Stack application (Backend and Frontend) and deploying it to a cloud service provider allows the app to universally be available for end-users.

-I have eleacted to utilise the provided 'starter' project to gain a better feel for the DevOps process.
+I have elected to utilise the provided 'starter' project to gain a better feel for the DevOps process and having to deal with software projects from an unknown source.

 The supplied app is a simple image sharing app called Udagram.
 Users register new accounts, login and post images with captions that can be shared with other users.